arttumiettinen/pi2/build_instructions_linux.md

 make NO_OPENCL=1
 ```

+The output is placed in folder `bin-linux64`.
 You can install the executable and libraries to any standard location, but often it is better to just copy the files along with your project.
 This guarantees that you know which version of the program you used to generate the results.

 **Note**
 The default makefile compiles the programs for the processor architecture of the computer where the compilation is done.